 View our fixed rates here.
 A 55% deposit is payable to open your file and for us to commence drafting your divorce papers.
 The balance is payable as soon as the Defendant is served with the divorce summons.

 The drafting process will begin as soon as Patton Williams Attorneys receives your proof of payment (of the deposit).
 We will draft all your divorce documents which include the combined summons, particulars of claim, settlement agreement, parenting plan and Annexure A for the Family Advocate (if relevant), in accordance with the contents of the divorce questionnaire that you have submitted to us.
 We will send you the drafts for comments and approval before we arrange the signing of the final documents.
 It is important to note that you and your spouse must sign the parenting plan (if relevant) and the settlement agreement.
 If not, the contested divorce process will need to be followed, or you will need to obtain a default divorce from a non-responsive spouse.

 4. ATTEND COURT DAY

-After we have received the signed documents, we will attend to all further paperwork.
-We will issue summons at the relevant court and arrange for service of the divorce summons on your spouse (the Defendant) by the Sheriff.
+After we have received the signed documents back from you, we will attend to all further paperwork.
+We will issue your divorce summons at the relevant court and arrange for service of the divorce summons on your spouse (the Defendant) by the Sheriff.
 (In terms of South African law the Sheriff must personally serve/deliver the divorce summons on the Defendant/spouse0.
 Approximately 10-15 days after service of the divorce summons on your spouse, we will contact you to arrange a suitable court date.
 On the court date, we will accompany you to the hearing and guide you through the entire process.
 Please note that it is only necessary for one spouse (the plaintiff, the party who started divorce proceedings) to attend court.